Yflyer/Workshop_THU/Tutorial_for_UG.md

   --output-path result
 ```
 ###### 2.3 Taxanomy classifier
-We will train the Naive Bayes classifier using silva_132 reference sequences and classify the representative sequences from the Moving Pictures dataset.
+We will train the Naive Bayes classifier using silva_132 reference sequences (clustered at 99% similarity) and classify the representative sequences from the Moving Pictures dataset.

 ```
 mkdir training_classifiers